odino/odino.github.com/source/_posts/2014-07-06-tips-and-tricks-for-your-service-oriented-architecture-video.markdown

 title: "Tips and tricks for your Service Oriented Architecture - Video"
 date: 2014-07-06 00:05
 comments: true
-categories: [conference, talk, SOA, CakeFest]
+categories: [conference, talk, soa, cakefest]
 ---

 The folks from the [CakeFest](http://cakefest.org/) got to upload the video of my